Pincushion

 The image below shows the rear clearance lights that I added on just to get myself started.
 Also, you may be able to tell that the first two front-center roof posts are offset to the driver's side, just enough to allow clearance for the front hatch:

-(the glass hatches slide up between the roof and the frame, and require a certain amount of room to do so); It was an easy fix, so no worries.
+I had actually forgotten about that clearance issue the first time around with the roof posts, placing one of them in the center, directly between the side hatches (the glass hatches slide up between the roof and the frame, and require a certain amount of room to do so); It was an easy fix, so no worries.

 Next I'll have to figure out how to connect the dots, so to speak.
 If the resulting visible frame doesn't look beefy enough, remember there is also interior framing.
 With only the frame represented in these images, EXOVAN is sturdy enough to be driven (though this is not recommended).
 The bolt-on exterior sections will provide extra cross-bracing and rollover protection, and can be unbolted individually -- to access damaged panels underneath, or to repair or replace the frame sections themselves.